 - Learn how to exercise with diabetes.
 It is particularly critical for those with diabetes/pre-diabetes (who may have health complications that must be managed) to have the knowledge and understanding of pre-/post-exercise nutrition as well as how to engage in physical activity safely and effectively on medication and/or insulin.
 Diabetes is linked to other physiological issues, such as soft-tissue injury and overuse injury as well as delayed-onset hypoglycemia from exercise, so it’s important to know how to compensate with proper nutrition, nutrition timing, and exercise intensity.

-MEDIA CONTRIBUTOR I am a regular on television, video, and radio, as KRON 4’s weekly health expert on the weekend/weekday morning news.
+MEDIA CONTRIBUTOR on television, video, and radio.
+KRON 4’s weekly health expert on the weekend morning news.

-HEALTH PROMOTION SPECIALIST/PUBLIC SPEAKER I provide lifestyle education classes (both in-person and online) to corporate/non-profit wellness events, medical groups, ‘Lunch and Learns’, retreats, and residential/fitness facilities.
-My group-involvement activities and cooking demonstrations inspire interest in healthy eating, well-being, and longevity.
+HEALTH PROMOTION SPECIALIST/PUBLIC SPEAKER for lifestyle education classes (both in-person and online) to corporate/non-profit wellness events, medical groups, ‘Lunch and Learns’, retreats, and residential/fitness facilities.
+Group-involvement activities and cooking demonstrations inspire interest in healthy eating, well-being, and longevity.

 - Bachelor of Science in Kinesiology, concentration in Biodynamics